otwcode/open-doors-code/README.md

 This script will destroy the prefixed tables for this archive before recreating them, so do not edit them manually until you are sure you are finished with this stage.

+*Notes*:
-*Note*: The `stories` and `bookmarks` tables will not contain any tags at all after this stage.
+- The `stories` and `bookmarks` tables will not contain any tags at all after this stage.
 These aren't added until you run step 06.
+- The `chapters` table will not contain the story contents, which are loaded in step 07.

 ### Step 06 - Copy AO3 tags into the stories table

     python 06-Update-Tags-In-Story-Table.py -p <archive name>.yml

-This script matches up the AO3 tags, fandoms and categories from the `tags` table with the corresponding stories.
+This script matches up the AO3 tags from the `tags` table with the corresponding stories.
 Note that unlike the other scripts, this one does not destroy any databases or tables, though it does overwrite the tag fields in the `stories` or `bookmarks` databases.